cinchy-co/Documentation/data-syncs/building-data-syncs/columns-and-mappings/README.md

 - **If just Validated is checked** on a column, then all rows are synced.
   {% endhint %}

-- If your data type was chosen as "text", you can choose whether to **trim the whitespace**.
+- For Text data types, you can choose whether to **trim the whitespace**.

 To add in a **Transformation > String Replacement**  enter the following: